 Ampeg B50R Bass Amp

 Newcomb H-25 Vintage / Sounds like Fender Tweed!

 live room (tiled and baffled options)

 control room – mixing in a comfy rock and roll environment

 PRE-PRODUCTION PER PROJECT:

-Pre-production included in all packages (includes discussion of material, listening to mp3s, attending rehearsals, instrument choices, approach to recording etc).
+Pre-production included in all recording studio packages (includes discussion of material, listening to mp3s, attending rehearsals, instrument choices, approach to recording etc).
 For making demos, I’m recommending these 3 free recording software programs.